 - Remove with a slotted spoon and place on a plate.

-- Put the rest of the asparagus in the remaining broth to the pan and cook for 20 minutes.
+- Put the rest of the asparagus in the remaining broth in the pan and cook for 20 minutes.

 - Then puree the asparagus with the stock in a blender.